ApolloProgrammer/chess/README.md

       a console chess game to a GUI oriented chess is in progress.
 But everything seems to work out, even when its quick and dirty sometimes.

 EDIT3: The multithreading works out!
-After hitting the start button player one can select with a left mouse click
-       on the specific white figure which figure to move.
-After that player one needs to right click on the destination field.
+       After hitting the start button player one can select with a mouse click TWICE on the specific white figure which figure to move.
+After that player one needs to click TWICE on the destination field.
+       Clicking twice is used to prevent irrational input.
-       By hitting the submit the field gets visually update.
+       The field gets automaticially visually updated.
 Now its the turn of Player black and the cycle continues.

 HOW DO I SET IT UP?
       Just execute the game.py file with python3.
 A console and a GUI are going to appear.